NetworkCommons/rise.networkcommons.org/hugo-gh/content/about/index.md

 # 📖 The Rise of the Network Commons

-This website documents the progress of the publication of the book 'The Rise of the Network Commons' by Armin Medosch.
+This website will begin by documenting the progress of the publication of the book 'The Rise of the Network Commons' by Armin Medosch.